Fire and Emergency Management

 Volunteers have a flashing green light that they display in the window of their vehicles en route to the firehall or accident scene.
 Pay attention and if you see these lights, pull over immediately because our scenic roads don’t offer many long stretches for easy passing.

-Volunteer Fire Department: Dysart et al Fire Chief Mike Iles is the Community Emergency Management Coordinator for Dysart et al. Under his direction are Deputy Chief Dan Chumbley Captains Murray Miscio, Miles Maughan, Rod Consack and Stacey Parish, several other volunteer fire fighters and a part time dispatcher.
-At this point in time, our volunteer crew consists of Julian Barry, Paul Bellefleur, Mike Billings, Justine Bourgeois, Jon Consack, Steve Coumbs, Gord Divell, Mike Fearrey, Randy Friesen, Bill Frost, Jonathon Hockey, Chris Iles, Jeremy Manning, Peter McTeague, Ed Muenzel, Andrew Murray, Matt Rae, Kevin Sicard, Charles Slade, Mike Thaler, Ryan Vanlieshout, Gord Woodman and Jamie Woodman (dispatch).
+Volunteer Fire Department: Dysart et al Fire Chief Mike Iles is the Community Emergency Management Coordinator for Dysart et al. Under his direction are Deputy Chief Dan Chumbley Captains Murray Miscio, Miles Maughan, Chris Iles and Stacey Parish, several other volunteer fire fighters and a part time dispatcher.
+At this point in time, our volunteer crew consists of Ryan Akey, Julian Barry, Paul Bellefleur, Justine Bourgeois, Steve Coumbs, Mike Fearrey, Bill Frost, Jonathon Hockey, Carson MacDonald, Jeremy Manning, Amar Mathura, Jeff McConkey, Peter McTeague, Ed Muenzel, Andrew Murray, Nick Rowden, Kevin Sicard, Charles Slade, Mike Thaler, Ryan Vanlieshout, Gord Woodman and Jamie Woodman (dispatch).

 Our dedicated firefighters spend every Monday night and many other hours training to keep up to date on the latest and best methods of fire fighting.
 They also provide a great deal in terms of fire prevention work and education through the media and the school system.
 The volunteer fire association regularly hosts fundraisers with the goal of purchasing new fire related equipment.
-You will see many of our volunteer team out at golf tournaments, car washes, making Beef on a Bun at various community events, at Poker Runs and more.
+You will see many of our volunteer team out at car washes, various community events, at Poker Runs and more.

 Smoke and Carbon Monoxide Detectors: Our volunteers perform annual inspections of local homes, cottages and businesses in an effort to ensure that every home is protected with working smoke and carbon monoxide alarms.
 Install CO and smoke alarms on every level of the home, outside sleeping areas and according to manufacturers instructions.
 Don’t place them near windows or vents, bathrooms or heating or fuel burning appliances.
 Test once a month by pushing the ‘test’ button and replace batteries annually.